Direct Support Professional Job Description

 - Look for ways to promote and improve the quality of CCRI services.

-- Complete progress notes/flow charts, task analysis/active treatment, according to outcomes and supports of individuals CSSP.
+- Complete progress notes/flow charts, service outcomes and support plans, according to outcomes and supports of individuals CSSP.

-- Assist with updating training packets, site emergency numbers, possessions list, team member phone lists, individual served info sheets, etc. Complete Team Leader reports, attend quarterly team leader meetings.
-(SLS Team Leaders only).
+- Assist with updating training packets, site emergency numbers, possessions list, team member phone lists, individual served info sheets, etc. Complete team leader reports; attend team leader meetings as scheduled.
+(SLS team leaders only).

 - Maintain accurate financial management and documentation of client funds.